 Before jumping into penny stocks on Robinhood, let's learn about the basics of penny stocks.
 Penny stocks are defined as companies listed on the open market whose shares are priced at $5 and below.
-These companies are typically micro-cap, meaning their market capitalization is at a low number relative to larger peers.
+These companies are typically micro-cap, meaning their market capitalization falls roughly between $50 million to $300 million.

 Because penny stocks typically have lower market capitalization, they are less liquid.
 This means there are fewer buyers and sellers in the market for that company.
 It might not be as easy to sell your stocks for a gain if there are a limited number of buyers.

 This makes them easy to manipulate and presents a higher level of risk on these trades.
 Penny stocks often attract new investors who may jump on the bandwagon of a “pumped up” penny stock that has been artificially manipulated.

 To learn more on penny stocks, you can click here.
 If done correctly, there is plenty of money to be made trading penny stocks as well!

 On the flip side, it is possible to make a pretty penny trading penny stocks!

 This is also due to the illiquidity in the market contributing to large intraday swings.
 Traders can take advantage of these large swings if they manage risk properly and find great entry points.
 Entry points can be found by analyzing support and resistance lines and performing technical analysis.

 You can learn more about support and resistance here when trading.